 Q: What causes gum disease?

-A: Gum disease is caused by plaque—a semi-transparent, sticky film of bacteria that forms on your teeth and can build up to create damaging toxins if you don't have a proper oral care regimen.
+A: Gum disease is caused by plaque—a semi-transparent, sticky film of bacteria that forms on your teeth and gums and can build up to create damaging toxins if you don't have a proper oral care regimen.
 The beginning stage of this plaque buildup is a characteristic of gingivitis.
-Plaque itself is caused naturally by the things you do every day, such as eating or breathing.
+Plaque itself is caused naturally by the things you do every day, such as eating or drinking.

 Q: How do I know if I have gum disease?